 |Official Language||Master’s Degree in Hindi with English as one of the subjects at Bachelor’s Degree level or Master’s Degree in Sanskrit / English / Economics / Commerce with Hindi as a subject at Bachelor’s Degree level from a recognized University / Institute.|

 SEBI Grade A Age Criteria

-A candidate filling the online application form of SEBI Grade A must not be older than 30 years as on the date mentioned in the official notification of SEBI Grade A 2020 exam.
-This age criteria pertains to general category.
-A candidate must visit the official notification of SEBI Grade A 2020 exam and confirm all the age related criteria before filling the online application form of SEBI Grade A.
+For applying to SEBI Grade A 2020 Exam, you must not be older than 30 years as on February 29, 2020 or that means that you should be born on or after March 01, 1990.
+This age criterion pertains to general category.
+You must visit the official notification of SEBI Grade A 2020 exam and confirm all the age-related criteria before filling the online application form of SEBI Grade A.